 If the executor doesn’t feel comfortable going through the probate process on their own, they can hire a lawyer to help, but it is not usually required.
 However, some states may require a lawyer to file certain paperwork or represent the estate in certain probate proceedings, so the executor will need to hire a probate attorney.
 (In these situations, the attorney deals with the court, but doesn’t take on the full slate of the executor's responsibilities.)
 The estate pays the attorney’s fees.

 Otherwise, an attorney is not usually involved in the probate process unless there is a problem.
 For instance, if a will beneficiary objects to the appointment of an executor or believes that the testator wrote an invalid will, they may hire an attorney (at their own expense) to help them prove their case.
 If you’re the executor, you might similarly end up hiring an attorney for legal advice.

 If you are thinking ahead, you can decrease the cost of probate with proper estate planning.
 Certain types of assets — jointly owned property, trust property, and transferable- and payable-on-death accounts — are not subject to probate.
 They may not count when calculating the value of the estate, which means you could pay a smaller filing fee, and they won’t be the subject of a will contest or challenged by a beneficiary, which reduces the chance that you’ll need to hire and pay for an attorney.
-You can open a trust with Policygenius so your beneficiaries can receive an inheritance outside of the probate process.

 If an estate is worth less than a certain value, it may be considered a “small estate.”
 Almost every state has a procedure for administering small estates with an affidavit, which may minimize probate and the related costs.